tomas-pacheco/tomas-pacheco/README.md

 ### Hi there 👋

-My name is Tomás Pacheco and I am from Argentina.
-I'm currently a Masters in Economics student at Universidad de San Andrés.
+My name is Tomás Pacheco!
+I'm currently a Master in Economics' student at Universidad de San Andrés.
+You can reach me at tpacheco[at]udesa.edu.ar

 <!--
 **tomas-pacheco/tomas-pacheco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.